azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - GeoMesa tends to perform worse as the temporal winow of queries increases.
 This result can be mitigated by the configuration of the periodicity of the GeoMesa index.
 - GeoWave tends to perform much better in multitenancy situations.

-Details on how the query planning causes these results can be found in _Appendix G: Details of Performance Test Conclusions_.
+Details on how the query planning causes these results can be found in _Appendix F: Details of Performance Test Conclusions_.

 One final major conclusion that we found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
 For analogous use cases, we recommend using the partitioning feature for GeoWave.